 Designed for the serious adult student with the desire to improve or refresh knowledge and performance skills, this workshop will develop your piano performance skills at intermediate and advanced levels.
 You will work with professional piano instructors who are also performing artists.
 Students will learn music theory and take private lessons and Master Classes, with plenty of time set aside for practice.

-Your workshop will begin with Orientation on Sunday afternoon, followed by a faculty recital on Sunday evening.
+Your workshop will begin with Orientation on Sunday afternoon, followed by a faculty recital.
 Classes and lessons will begin on Monday, continuing throughout the week.
 Your experience will conclude with a performance recital open to the public in the beautiful new Lowman Concert Hall; students will be expected to perform, but not required.

 Skill level: Pianists age 25 or over at intermediate to advanced level (amateurs and professionals).
 You will submit a list of performance-ready repertoire.